maziesmith/2019-04-c-sharp-labs/README.md

 create database [Dont Create Databases With Spaces In The Name]

+	eg [Order Details] in Northwind!!!  must use square brackets as the table name has 2 words

 create table table01(
  id int identity not null primary key, name nvarchar(50)